Logistic regression: General

+Supervised machine learning

+Logistic regression is a supervised machine learning algorithm widely used for binary classification tasks, such as identifying whether an email is spam or not and diagnosing diseases by assessing the presence or absence of specific conditions based on patient test results.
+This approach utilizes the logistic (or sigmoid) function to transform a linear combination of input features into a probability value ranging between 0 and 1.
+This probability indicates the likelihood that a given input corresponds to one of two predefined categories.
+The essential mechanism of logistic regression is grounded in the logistic function's ability to model the probability of binary outcomes accurately.
+With its distinctive S-shaped curve, the logistic function effectively maps any real-valued number to a value within the 0 to 1 interval.
+This feature renders it particularly suitable for binary classification tasks, such as sorting emails into "spam" or "not spam".
+By calculating the probability that the dependent variable will be categorized into a specific group, logistic regression provides a probabilistic framework that supports informed decision-making.

 Example

 Problem

 As a simple example, we can use a logistic regression with one explanatory variable and two categories to answer the following question:

 A group of 20 students spends between 0 and 6 hours studying for an exam.
 How does the number of hours spent studying affect the probability of the student passing the exam?

 The reason for using logistic regression for this problem is that the values of the dependent variable, pass and fail, while represented by "1" and "0", are not cardinal numbers.
 If the problem was changed so that pass/fail was replaced with the grade 0–100 (cardinal numbers), then simple regression analysis could be used.

 The table shows the number of hours each student spent studying, and whether they passed (1) or failed (0).

 We wish to fit a logistic function to the data consisting of the hours studied (xk) and the outcome of the test (yk =1 for pass, 0 for fail).
 The data points are indexed by the subscript k which runs from $k=1$ to $k=K=20$.
 The x variable is called the "explanatory variable", and the y variable is called the "categorical variable" consisting of two categories: "pass" or "fail" corresponding to the categorical values 1 and 0 respectively.